RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 #### Setup

-Any `sliver-server` binary can be started as a builder process using [operator configuration files from multiplayer-mode](https://github.com/BishopFox/sliver/wiki/Multiplayer-Mode), for example:
+Any `sliver-server` binary can be started as a builder process using [operator configuration files from multiplayer-mode](https://github.com/BishopFox/sliver/wiki/Multiplayer-Mode) from the server you want to connect the builder to, for example:

 ```
 ./sliver-server builder -c operator-multiplayer.cfg